Muini/easy-ecs/readme.md

 ## Contributing

-Feel free to open issues & PR !
+Feel free to open issues for questions, bugs or improvements & PR !

 ## Authors